Secure Clinical Email: Terms and Conditions

 Healthmail is a private email solution designed for healthcare practitioners in Primary Care and other health professionals to transmit and receive clinical patient information in a secure manner.
 Healthmail is for all primary health care providers other than those with a Health Service Executive (HSE) or voluntary hospital email address.
 Healthmail is configured to be easy to use and will improve electronic communications to the benefit of patients and clinicians.

-This is a managed service provided by Three, paid for by the HSE and governed by eHealth Ireland.
+Healthmail is a managed service provided by Three, paid for by the HSE and governed by eHealth Ireland.
 The HSE and eHealth Ireland have no visibility of the email content on your account in Healthmail.
-Support to Pharmacists and their staff is provided by the Three support desk accessible by phone and email.
+User support is provided by the Three support desk accessible by phone and email.

 This document constitutes the terms and conditions of Healthmail, the secure clinical email service.
 In order to sign up for Healthmail you need to read and agree to these terms and conditions.
 The document is made up of three parts: